Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- One midterm and one final worth 90% of your grades

 - Study Recommendation:
-	- Learn to draw nice free body diagrams and start studying early.
+	- Learn to draw nice free-body diagrams and start studying early.

 - - - -
  And that’s it!
 Try your best and have fun : )